How to make a Photo Book

-How do you make a Photo Book?
-Easy!
+How do you actually make a Photo Book?
+Well, you’re starting in the right place.
 You don’t have to be an expert photographer, graphic designer or artist to make a Photo Book that’s a true work of art.
-Giving you the opportunity to collect all your photos in a bound collection, Photo Books are more secure (and stylish!) than traditional photo albums.
-Plus, making a high quality Photo Book takes no more than a few clicks, a bit of imagination and, of course, all your favourite photos!
+Photo Books are more secure (and stylish) than traditional photo albums, giving you the opportunity to collect all your photos in a bound collection.
+Plus, making a high-quality Photo Book takes no more than a few clicks, a bit of imagination and of course, all your favourite photos.

-A truly beautiful display of your photos can be far more than a keepsake.
-It can be a coffee table book or even a portfolio of your greatest work (if you are documenting your work as a designer, tattoo artist or architect)!
-If you plan on designing your own Photo Book, here’s our handy guide on how to make sure it’s designed to perfection!
+These beautiful photo displays are much more than keepsakes.
+They can be a coffee table book or even a portfolio of your greatest work (if you want to show off your designer, tattoo artist or architect skills).
+Start planning to make your own Book, with our handy guide to make sure it’s designed to perfection:

 Step 1: Pick your style

 Photo Books come in all sorts of shapes and sizes, so it’s all about your own personal preference.
-Go for a soft-cover square book or an impressive deluxe book, a spiral bound keepsake or a pocket-sized mini book – everything from the size, finish and type of paper can be easily tweaked to your exact specifications.
+Go for a Square Softcover Photo Book or an impressive A3 Lay Flat Photo Book, a spiral-bound keepsake or a pocket-sized mini memory Book — everything from the size, finish and type of paper can be easily tweaked to match your taste.

-Don’t be lazy and just drop a whole photo folder into your photo book, you need a bit of curation!
-First of all, the cover shot.
-This is the image that will grace the front of your Photo Book, so make it a good one!
+We don’t recommend dropping a whole photo folder straight into your Photo Book — the best Books take time.
+First of all, try choosing the cover shot.
+This is the image that will be the face of your Photo Book, so make it a good one!

-If your photo book has a theme, like a birthday or a wedding, then a shot of the cake, bride’s bouquet or the venue can be a lovely, much subtler cover image.
-These Instagram-worthy images of flowers, venues, shoes, decorations and food are great as filler images too, and can give your photo book a gorgeous sense of flow, punctuating key shots with other aspects of the day, and highlighting the experience as a whole.
+If your Photo Book has a theme, like a birthday or a wedding album, then a shot of the cake, bride’s bouquet or the venue can be a lovely and subtle cover image.
+Instagram-worthy images of flowers, venues, shoes, decorations and food are great as filler images too and can give your party or wedding photo album a real sense of flow, punctuating key shots with other aspects of the day, and highlighting the experience as a whole.

 Step 3: Order your photos

-Unlike photo albums which are often a haphazard collection of images, photo books lend themselves much better to a sense of narrative, so take the opportunity to tell your story!
-If it’s a single day you are capturing in your book, make sure that you’ve got photos from morning to evening.
+Unlike standard photo albums, which can become a haphazard collection of images, Photo Books give a sense of narrative, so take the opportunity to tell your story.
+If it’s a single day you’re capturing in your Book, make sure that you’ve got photos from morning to evening.

-Chronological image order goes great for books documenting a whole year of family fun, or order them in ‘episodes’ with holidays and special occasions being grouped together and separated by a cover shot, maybe one of the beach if it’s for a sandy get-away.
-You can even order them by person if you each have photos you want included from your own individual days out, or just go ahead and stick your most loved photos at the front!
+Order your images chronologically for Books documenting a whole year of family fun, or order them in ‘episodes’ with holidays and special occasions grouped together and separated by a cover shot (maybe one of the beach if it’s for a sandy getaway).
+You can even order them by person if you each have photos you want included from your own individual days out, or just go ahead and stick your most loved photos at the front.

-This is all down to you!
-You can have one photo per page, opt for a lively collage layout, add funky captions with details of the event, or just a favourite quote – you can even get fancy and have a double page spread of a favourite panoramic shot.
-Pick a theme and background colour to complement your images – white florals for weddings, naturally.
+This is part all down to you.
+You can have one photo per page, opt for a lively collage layout and add captions with details of the event or a favourite quote – you can even get fancy and have a double-page spread of a favourite panoramic shot.
+Pick a theme and background colour to complement your images – white florals for weddings go down a treat.

-Pre-made layouts make it easy to design anything from a memory book to a recipe book, with pretty embellishments or super fun illustrations (everyone needs a purple moustache, after all!) borders and themes all easy drag-and-dropped into your design.
-Go for single page or double page, play with full-page spreads or just one image artistically centred in the middle of your page, whatever you want!
+Our layouts make it easy to design anything from a memory book to a recipe book, with pretty embellishments or super fun illustrations (everyone needs a party hat or flowers in their hair, after all) and borders and themes are all easily drag-and-dropped into your design.
+Go for single page or double page layouts, play with full-page spreads or just one image artistically centred in the middle of your page.